aliyun/terraform-provider-alicloud/website/docs/r/slb_listener.html.markdown

 * `load_balancer_id` - (Required, ForceNew) The Load Balancer ID which is used to launch a new listener.
 * `frontend_port` - (Required, ForceNew) Port used by the Server Load Balancer instance frontend.
 Valid value range: [1-65535].
-* `backend_port` - (Required, ForceNew) Port used by the Server Load Balancer instance backend.
+* `backend_port` - (Optional, ForceNew) Port used by the Server Load Balancer instance backend.
 Valid value range: [1-65535].
 * `protocol` - (Required, ForceNew) The protocol to listen on.
 Valid values are [`http`, `https`, `tcp`, `udp`].
-* `bandwidth` - (Required) Bandwidth peak of Listener.
+* `bandwidth` - (Optional) Bandwidth peak of Listener.
 For the public network instance charged per traffic consumed, the Bandwidth on Listener can be set to -1, indicating the bandwidth peak is unlimited.
 Valid values are [-1, 1-1000] in Mbps.
 * `scheduler` - (Optinal) Scheduling algorithm, Valid values are `wrr`, `rr` and `wlc`.
 Default to "wrr".
 * `sticky_session` - (Optinal) Whether to enable session persistence, Valid values are `on` and `off`.
 Default to `off`.
 * `sticky_session_type` - (Optinal) Mode for handling the cookie.
 If `sticky_session` is "on", it is mandatory.
 Otherwise, it will be ignored.
 Valid values are `insert` and `server`. `insert` means it is inserted from Server Load Balancer; `server` means the Server Load Balancer learns from the backend server.